RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/enable-role-based-ldap.md

 Role-based LDAP lets you authorize admin console admins (previously known as _external users_) as well as database users.
 As with any access control role, you can define the level of access authorized by the role.

-## Enable and set up LDAP connection
+## Set up LDAP connection

 To enable and configure LDAP, sign into the Redis Software admin console and then select **Settings** | **LDAP**.

 {{<image filename="images/rs/rs-settings-ldap-configure.png" width="75%" alt="The LDAP configuration screen in the Redis Software admin console" >}}{{< /image >}}

 {{<warning>}}
 If LDAP is already enabled, you may already be using the cluster-based LDAP integration.
-If so, follow the [migration process]({{< relref "/rs/security/ldap/migrate-to-role-based-ldap" >}}) to enable role-based LDAP.
+If so, follow the [migration process]({{<relref "/rs/security/access-control/ldap/migrate-to-role-based-ldap">}}) to enable role-based LDAP.
 (External users must be deleted from the admin console before enabling role-based LDAP.)
 {{</warning>}}

 When LDAP is enabled, use the info you gathered to populate the following settings:

-### **LDAP Server** settings
+### LDAP server settings

-The **LDAP Server** settings define the communiction settings used for LDAP authentication and authorization.
+The **LDAP Server** settings define the communication settings used for LDAP authentication and authorization.
 These include:

 | _Setting_ | _Description_ |
 |:----------|:--------------|